gorandalum/fluent-result/README.md

 #### `OptionalResult<T, E>`

-The OptionalResult-class may either have a non-null success value, be empty, or have an non-null error value.
+When the _OptionalResult_ class is in the success state it can either have a non-null success value, or be empty.
+If it is in the error state it has an non-null error value.

-##### Static factory methods:
+##### Static factory methods

 ###### `success(T value)`